 If a building catches on fire in your town, brave firefighters most likely drive a fire truck to the scene to fight the fire.
 But what about wilderness wildfires?
-Have you ever wondered how humongous wildfires in remote wilderness areas are put out?
+Have you ever WONDERed how humongous wildfires in remote wilderness areas are put out?

 Some forests and wilderness areas are far away from civilization.
-What happens if a fire starts in a forest and the nearest town is hundreds of miles away?
+What happens if a fire starts in a forest and the nearest town is miles away?
 What if there are no roads that firefighters could use to drive a fire truck to the scene?

 These are some of the concerns that led to the invention of smokejumping over 70 years ago.
 Smokejumpers are wilderness firefighters who jump out of airplanes and parachute into remote areas to fight wildfires.
 Their job is considered one of the most dangerous in the world.